 It's summer.
-The sun is shining, the temperatures are rising, and the air is a hot, sticky mess.
-That steamy feeling that washes over you when you step outside is all thanks to the humidity in the air.
-And it can wreak havoc on your body when you're trying to stay cool.
+The sun is shining, temperatures are rising, and the air is a hot, sticky mess.
+That steamy feeling that washes over you when you step outside is caused by humidity in the air.
+And it can wreak havoc on your body.

 To understand how humidity affects the human body, you need to understand how the body responds to heat.
-As you probably already know, when the temperature rises, your body reacts by releasing sweat.
-But sweating only works when the moisture excreted through the skin actually evaporates.
-When the humidity is high, the air is already full of moisture and it therefore can't absorb the sweat from your skin.
+As you probably already know, your body reacts to high temperatures by releasing sweat.
+But sweating only works if the moisture on your skin actually evaporates.
+When the humidity is high, the air is already loaded with moisture, reducing its ability to absorb the sweat from your skin.

 Think of the air like a sponge.
-When the humidity is low, that sponge can absorb plenty of water.
-But when it's very humid, that sponge is full of water and can't absorb any more.
-So you're sweating like crazy but you're not getting any cooler.
+When humidity is low, that sponge can absorb plenty of water.
+But when it's very humid, the sponge may be nearly saturated and unable absorb any more.
+So you're sweating like crazy but not getting cooler.

 As your internal temperature continues to rise, your body responds by cranking out even more sweat, leaving you feeling hot, sticky and in danger of dehydration.
-With all of that sweat that your body is pumping out, you're losing water, salt and minerals.
+With all that sweat being pumped out, your body is losing water, salt and minerals.

-When the humidity is 30 percent or below, the air temperature feels more or less like what you see on the thermometer, but this chart from the National Weather Service shows how those temps skyrocket as the humidity rises.
-That's why a hot 90-degree day feels like an unbearable 105 degrees when the humidity is 70 percent.
+When the humidity is 30% or below, the air temperature feels more or less like what you see on the thermometer.
+The chart below from the National Weather Service, however, shows how those temperatures skyrocket as the humidity rises.
+That's why a hot 90-degree Fahrenheit day (32 degrees Celsius) feels like an unbearable 105 degrees Fahrenheit (40 Celsius) when the humidity is 70%.
 It feels even hotter as the humidity rises.

 This chart from the National Weather Service shows why it feels so hot when the humidity rises.
-(Photo: weather.gov)
+(Image: weather.gov)

-As if all of that weren't enough to leave you feeling exhausted, humidity can also wreak havoc on your sinuses, as high humidity causes both dust mite populations and mold colonies to grow.
-If you hide indoors to escape, you could be exposing yourself to excessive levels of allergens that leave you feeling headache-y and fatigued.
+If all that isn't enough to leave you feeling exhausted, humidity can also affect your sinuses, as high humidity often encourages dust mites and mold.
+If you hide indoors to escape, you could be exposing yourself to excessive levels of allergens that leave you feeling headachey and fatigued.